sreesanjeevkg/Fetch_DE_Intern_Take_Home/README.md

 - OLAP data processing with the ability to transform and aggregate data.
 - Writing processed data to another Kafka topic for further analysis.
 - Centralized Kafka configuration management.
+- Added fields to find the region where the user logins the most and the time period in which they login the most

 ## Prerequisites